MetaBorgCube/oopsla18-artifact/README.md

 the `statix.test` project, in `scopegraphs/relations.spt`;
 search for tests with _incomplete_ in the name.

-> "We have evaluated the Statix language in three case studies: the
+> We evaluate the scopes-as-types approach and the Statix language in
-> simply-typed lambda calculus with records [Pierce 2002] (STLC-REC),
+> three case studies: the simply-typed lambda calculus with records
+> (featuring structural sub-typing) [Pierce 2002] (STLC-REC), System F
-> System F [Girard 1972; Reynolds 1974], and Featherweight Generic
+> (featuring parametric types) [Girard 1972; Reynolds 1974], and
+> Featherweight Generic Java (featuring generic class types) [Igarashi
-> Java [Igarashi et al. 2001]."
+> et al. 2001].

 The artifact contains type checkers for the case study languages.
 These type checkers are not (yet) meant to be efficient,